UniExeterRSE/intro-version-control/_episodes/18_remote_branches_from_git.md

       otherwise go to step b) below.

    b) If `main` got updated by the pull, then merge `main` into `foo-feature`
-      in your local repository before continuing, by using `git merge`.
+      in your local repository before continuing, by running `git merge main` while on the `foo-feature` branch.
       If there are merge conflicts, these MUST be resolved and the merge into `foo-feature` completed before continuing to step c) below.
 Take the opportunity to make sure this merge hasn't introduced any problems into